WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 93. What is React memo function?

 - React memo is a higher-order component that allows you to optimize the performance of functional components by memoizing the component's output.
 It prevents the component from re-rendering when its props haven't changed.

+## 94. What is the difference between try catch block and error boundaries?

+- Try catch block works with imperative code whereas error boundaries are meant for declarative code to render on the screen.
+- A try catch block is language level construct that allows you to handle exceptions that occur during the execution of the code inside the block.

+- Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI.
+Error boundaries are used specifically to handle errors in React applications, whereas try-catch block are used to handle exceptions in JavaScript.